-- The longer the storage period the greater exposure there is to potential damage, so it is always advisable to first use the tires that have been in storage the longest. - Store tires in an area that is clean, cool, dark, and well ventilated.
+- Tire treads and side walls are constructed from compounds that resist deterioration caused by sunlight, ozone, and extreme temperatures.
+Nevertheless, stored tires should be protected against these and other potentially damaging conditions.
+The longer the storage period, the greater exposure there is to potential damage; so it is always advisable to use first the tires that have been in storage the longest. - Store tires in an area that is clean, cool, dark, and well ventilated, but with a minimum of circulating air.
 Avoid areas that are wet, humid, oily, greasy, or in direct sunlight.
 Do not store in the same area as an electric motor or other ozone generating source.
 If there is a question, check the ozone level to be sure it does not exceed 0.08 ppm. - Do not store tires directly on black asphalt or other heat-absorbent surfaces.
-Avoid storage adjacent to highly reflective surfaces. - Ideally, tires should be stored in an upright position to prevent distortion or disfiguration and to make mounting work easier.
-If it is necessary to store tires in a horizontal position take care to ensure they are stacked safely. - When storing tires that have been mounted onto wheel, deflate to fifty percent of the normal pressure.
+Avoid storage adjacent to highly reflective surfaces. - As a rule, tires should be stored in an upright position to prevent distortion or disfiguration and to make mounting work easier.
+If it is necessary to store tires in a horizontal position, be sure to stack passenger car and light truck radial tires no higher than one meter (@ 3 feet), and radial truck tires no higher than one and one-half meters (4 1/2 feet). - When storing tires that have been inflated, deflate to fifty percent of the normal pressure.
 Keep valve caps in place.
-It is strongly recommended that mounted tires are stored upright. - Used tires should be cleaned before they are stored.
-They should not be stored with tire shine or any other treatments.